 We need to spark genuine emotion from our customers to keep them coming back for more each year.

 There’s no one simple answer.

-But we have pulled together 26 different ideas into one simple guide to help you improve your online store’s Christmas shopping experience in preparation for the ecommerce silly season.
+But we have pulled together 26 different ideas into one simple guide to help you improve your online store’s Christmas shopping experience in preparation for the eCommerce silly season.

-We’ve split those 26 ideas into 5 different areas, so you can share these tips and tactics between other relevant members of your team (we even published an article dedicated to each topic area):
+We’ve split those 26 ideas into 5 different areas, so you can share these tips and tactics with other relevant members of your team (we even published an article dedicated to each topic area):

 You can download your free Ecommerce Christmas Marketing Guide right now, and get cracking early on your brand’s Christmas marketing preparations.

 Retail strategies to beat Amazon this holiday season